viraj-kabbur/user_manuals/teacher/home-page.md

-Link below will help Teachers understand about classes -
+Link below will help Teacher/Professor understand about classes -

 * What are classes?
 * How do they work?